Painting: Lucius Rossi, Leisure Hours

 Third, there will be wars: nation will rise against nation, and kingdom against kingdom.
 It seems there will not be peace at the end of the world.

-Fifth, there will be the capture, the persecution, the murder of Jesus disciple.
+Fifth, there will be the capture, the persecution, and the murder of Jesus’s disciples.

-But today also Jesus himself directs us to make the right choice: to be perseverance in the mid of crisis.
+But today also Jesus himself directs us to make the right choice: to be perseverant in the mid of crisis.
 But not a hair on your head will be destroyed.
-By your perseverance, you will secure your live.
-Perseverance is to hold on our identity that is as the disciple of Christ in every moment.
-Perseverance means to endure in faith, in love and in hope of whatever storms may happen, perseverance means to walk on rugged terrain but with the eyes fixed on the horizon of God.
+By your perseverance, you will secure your life.
+Perseverance is to hold on to our identity that is as the disciple of Christ in every moment.
+Perseverance means to endure in faith, in love, and in hope of whatever storms may happen, perseverance means to walk on rugged terrain but with the eyes fixed on the horizon of God.
 It is not an easy thing to be done or to be chosen but the power of perseverance has been declared by Jesus himself.
 Perseverance proves that grace is within us so that we cannot be broken by the crisis.
 Jesus himself protects and veils us.
-Our choice to be perseverance with Jesus shakes the world.
+Our choice to be perseverant with Jesus shakes the world.
 Why?
-By perseverance we have chosen hope over desperate, by perseverance we cling on virtue than a wicked thing, through perseverance we pick up love than hate, to hold on faith than on relying empty power.
-Perseverance creates time to reaffirm our identity as the disciple of Christ, to imitate Jesus genuinely, to let God work and to let rely on Him sincerely.
-We are purified in mid the crisis.
+By perseverance, we have chosen hope over desperate, by perseverance we cling to virtue than a wicked thing, through perseverance we pick up love than hate, and to hold on to faith than rely on empty power.
+Perseverance creates time to reaffirm our identity as the disciple of Christ, to imitate Jesus genuinely, to let God work, and to let rely on Him sincerely.
+We are purified in the middle of the crisis.
 Pure faith, pure love, and pure hope are the treasury we get.
 By reaffirming our identity, the temple is not made by the costly stones and votive offering which is easily destructed but from now on made by truth and spirits.
-The crisis has reminded us that faith, love, and hope find its beauty and its power on the crisis or at the end world when the darkness and hardship fall upon life.
+The crisis has reminded us that faith, love, and hope find their beauty and their power in the crisis or at the end world when the darkness and hardship fall upon life.
 We are not the first person who face this difficult thing.
-We never be alone because our father and our mother of faith: the saint, the apostle, the martyrs have shown their remarkable effort to overcome the crisis.
+We never are alone because our father and our mother of faith: the saint, the apostle, and the martyrs have shown their remarkable effort to overcome the crisis.
 They have finished their job and they have survived in the dark chapter of their lives.
 For us, they are the living model that encourages us to travel on the road of discipleship.
 Therefore, we imitate them as St Paul said: you know how one must imitate us.
 The imitation must be manifested in everyday activities.
 By imitating their model, there is work to be done.
 We understand that heaven is never a given and is never separated from our responsibilities and duties.
 Our place in the kingdom of God must be fought.
 Our journey to heaven has never been one of the shortcuts or settling for less.
-Believe that Jesus always with us in every moment.
+Believe that Jesus is always with us in every moment.
 On this conviction, we still continue our journey even though the wind of crisis blows hard.